 I’m not talking about bearing your soul to everyone on Facebook; just decide who or what is going to spur you on.

 Resolve to love the person God created and not the one you wished he had created.
 Just keep moving forward.
 You can do it.

 A new year is a time for self-reflection and planning.
-Using Mark 12:30 as a guide will help you keep your plans and goals in perspective of the ultimate goal.
-May you be blessed in 2017.
+Following the instructions for How to Make New Year’s Resolutions Using Mark 12:30 as a guide will help you keep your plans and goals in perspective of the ultimate goal.
+May you be blessed in the new year.

 Looking for ideas and inspiration to get started?
 Check out these previous posts: